PimpinPumpkin/pimpfedora/README.md

 # pimpfedora36
-Some scripts to automate setting up Fedora
+Some scripts to automate setting up Fedora to my liking.